Yellow Jackets Vs. Honey Bees – Comparison Guide

 Nest

 Honey bees use beeswax to build their hive.
 Many worker bees get involved with the building process while the queen oversees the work.
-One colony of bees may live in the same home for years, so long as foraging material remains nearby and conditions are right.
+A colony may live in the same home for years so long as foraging material remains nearby and conditions are right.

-As a honey bee hive starts to become overcrowded, there is a good possibility they will swarm.
-Led by scouts, roughly half the bees, including the current queen, will leave to start a new home.
+As a honey bee hive becomes overcrowded, there is a good possibility they will swarm.
+Led by scouts, roughly half the bees will leave to start a new home.
 Yellow jackets don’t swarm.

 Diet